Bharat9848/notes/machineLearning.md

  - Hyperparameter is K(number of nearest neighbors) which can only be set before the training.
  - find the distance from the nearest clusters.
 Less distance should be given more weightage.
 Hence the weight is closness which equals 1/distance.
  - To normalize the weights to one we divide each closeness/sum(closeness)
+ - distance are based on euclidean distance, cosine distance and hamming distance.

+## Aproximate nearest neighbour

 ### Naive Bayes
  - text classification